-INSPEC database does not contain information about articles published before 1969, the initial year of scientific activity T for scientists indexed in the database in early seventies may be incorrect.
+A few important findings on the evolution of the scientific community can be immediately drawn from the simple comparison of the number of all T authors and the number of those authors who turned out to be long-life scientists.
+However, before we discuss how the numbers and their ratio depend on T, two limitations of our data should be noted.
+First, since the INSPEC database does not contain information about articles published before 1969, the initial year of scientific activity T for scientists indexed in the database in the early 1970s may be incorrect.
 That is why, for further analysis we have restricted ourselves to the period starting at T = 1975.
+Second, due to the criterion of 18 years of activity, taken when specifying T cohorts, the number of cohorts is limited to 13, respectively, for T=1975,1976,...,1987.
+Keeping in mind the mentioned constraints one can see (Fig.

+FIG. 2.
+Number of all authors listed in the INSPEC database and the number of long-life scientists versus the year of the first publication T.

-Second, due to the the criterion of 18 years of activity, taken when specifying T-cohorts, the number of cohorts is limited to 13, respectively for $T = 1975, 1976, \ldots, 1987$.
-Keeping in mind the mentioned constraints one can see (Fig. 2) that although the number of all authors listed in the INSPEC database increases every year, the number of long-life scientists remains almost constant (the downward trend observed in eighties should not be taken into account as it may result from finite-size effects due to reduction of the period between T + 17 and 2004; consider the case of the 2nd Author in Fig. 1).
-The chief conclusion resulting from the above observations is that the percentage of long-life scientists monotonically decreases in time (see inset in Fig. 2).
+2) that although the number of all authors listed in the IN-SPEC database increases every year, the number of long-life scientists remains almost constant (the downward trend observed in the 1980s should not be taken into account as it may result from finite-size effects due to the reduction of the period between T+17 and 2004; consider the case of the second author in Fig. 1).
+The chief conclusion resulting from the above observations is that the percentage of long-life scientists among all scientists monotonically decreases in time (see the inset in Fig. 2).

 In the rest of the section we will concentrate on the fundamental features of distributions describing scientific productivity of authors indexed in INSPEC.
-As a matter of fact, scientific productivity, measured by the number of papers authored, has a long history of study in socio- and bibliometrics, with the articles by Lotka [3] and Shockley [4] being famous early examples.
-Both of these authors found that the number of papers produced by scientists has a fat-tailed distribution, exhibiting both a large number of authors who contributed only a few articles, and a small number of authors who made a very large number of contributions.
-Being more precise, Lotka (1926) studied a sample of 6891 authors listed in Chemical Abstracts during the period of 1907 - 1916 finding that the number of authors making x publications was described by a power law with $\gamma \simeq 2$, whereas Shockley (1957) investigated scientific productivity of 88 research staff members at the Brookhaven National Laboratory in the USA finding log-normal distribution
+As a matter of fact, scientific productivity, measured by the number of papers authored, has a long history of study in sociometrics and bibliometrics, with the articles by Lotka [3] and Shockley [4] being famous early examples.
+Both of these authors found that the number of papers produced by scientists has a fattailed distribution, exhibiting both a large number of authors who contributed only a few articles, and a small number of authors who made a very large number of contributions.
+Being more precise, Lotka (1926) studied a sample of 6891 authors listed in Chemical Abstracts during the period of 1907-1916 finding that the number of authors making x publications was described by a power law with $\gamma \approx 2$, whereas Shockley (1957) investigated the scientific productivity of 88 research staff members at the Brookhaven National Laboratory in the USA finding the lognormal distribution